Cut Your Carbon Footprint in Half

 TIM MAGEE

-How You as an Individual Can Create a Personalized Climate Action Plan to Cut Your Carbon Footprint by 50%
+How You as an Individual Can Create a Personalized Climate Footprint Plan to Cut Your Carbon Footprint by 50%

 The average US citizen generates 16.4 tons of CO2 emissions per year.
 By 2050 we need to reduce that to zero.
 Here are practical, achievable ideas on how you can get started doing just that: NOW!